Siddharthh06/MyReminders-iOS/README.md

-# MyReminders-iOS
+# MyReminders
-Reminder application for iOS based devices which can be used to set reminders for specific date and time and remind the user through notification.
+Reminder application for iPhones which can be used to set reminders for specific date and time and remind the user through notification.